-Commented [PR7]: Moved to paragraph 4 below.

-- (3) Award Recommendation Methodology. (§2306.6710(a) (f); §2306.111) The Department will assign, as described herein, Developments for review by the program and underwriting divisions.
-In general, Applications will be prioritized for assignment, with highest priority given to those identified as most competitive based upon the Applicant self-score and an initial program review.
-The procedure identified in subparagraphs (A) (F) of this paragraph will also be used in making recommendations to the Board. - (A) USDA Set-Aside Application Selection (Step 1).
-The first level of priority review will be those Applications with the highest scores in the USDA Set-Aside until the minimum requirements stated in §11.5(2) of this chapter (relating to Competitive HTC Set-Asides. (§2306.111(d)) are attained.
-The minimum requirement may be exceeded in order to award the full credit request or underwritten amount of the last Application selected to meet the USDA Set-Aside requirement; - (B) At-Risk Set-Aside Application Selection (Step 2).
-The second level of priority review will be those Applications with the highest scores in the At-Risk Set-Aside statewide until the minimum requirements stated in §11.5(3) of this chapter (relating to At-Risk Set-Aside) are attained.
+(3) Award Recommendation Methodology. (§2306.6710(a) - (f); §2306.111) The Department will assign, as described herein, Developments for review by the program and underwriting divisions.
+In general, Applications reviews will be conducted in the order described in subparagraphs (A) through (F) of this paragraph will be prioritized for assignment, with highest priority given to those identified as most competitive-based upon the Applicant self-score and an initial program review.
+The procedure identified in subparagraphs (A) - (F) of this paragraph will also be used in making recommendations to the Board.

+(A) USDA Set-Aside Application Selection (Step 1).
+The first level of priority set of reviews will be those Applications with the highest scores in the USDA Set-Aside until the minimum requirements stated in §11.5(2) of this chapter (relating to Competitive HTC Set-Asides. (§2306.111(d)) are attained.
+The minimum requirement may be exceeded in order to award the full credit request or underwritten amount of the last Application selected to meet the USDA Set-Aside requirement.

+(B) At-Risk Set-Aside Application Selection (Step 2).
+The second level of priority set of reviews will be those Applications with the highest scores in the At-Risk Set-Aside statewide until the minimum requirements stated in §11.5(3) of this chapter (relating to At-Risk Set-Aside) are attained.
 This may require the minimum requirement to be exceeded to award the full credit request or underwritten amount of the last Application selected to meet the At-Risk Set-Aside requirement.
-This step may leave less than originally anticipated in the 26 subregions to award under the remaining steps; - (C) Initial Application Selection in Each Subregion (Step 3).
+This step may leave less than originally anticipated in the 26 subregions to award under the remaining steps.

+(C) Initial Application Selection in Each Subregion (Step 3).
 The highest scoring Applications within each of the 26 subregions will then be selected provided there are sufficient funds within the subregion to fully award the Application.
 Applications electing the At-Risk or USDA Set-Asides will not be eligible to receive an award from funds made generally available within each of the subregions.
-The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Text-Gov't Code §2306.6711(h) and will publish such percentages on its website. - (i) In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion.
+The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex.-Gov't Code \$2306.6711(h) and will publish such percentages on its website.

+(i) In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion.
 The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex.
-Gov't Code §2306.6711(h), and will publish such percentages on its website. - (ii) In accordance with Tex.
-Gov't Code, §2306.6711(g), in Uniform State Service Regions containing a county with a population that exceeds 1.7 million, the Board shall allocate competitive tax credits to the highest scoring development, if any, that is part of a concerted revitalization plan that meets the requirements of §11.9(d)(7) (except for §11.9(d)(7)(A)(ii)(III) and §11.9(d)(7)(B)(iii)), is located in an urban subregion, and is within the boundaries of a municipality with a population that exceeds 500,000. - (D) Rural Collapse (Step 4).
-If there are any tax credits set-aside for Developments in a Rural Area in a specific Uniform State Service Region (Rural subregion) that remain after award under subparagraph (C) of this paragraph, those tax credits shall be combined into one "pool"
+Gov't Code §2306.6711(h), and will publish such percentages on its website.

+(ii) In accordance with Tex.
+Gov't Code, \$2306.6711(g), in Uniform State Service Regions containing a county with a population that exceeds 1.7 million, the Board shall allocate competitive tax credits to the highest scoring development, if any, that is part of a concerted revitalization plan that meets the requirements of \$11.9(d)(7) (except for \$11.9(d)(7)(A)(ii)(III) and \$11.9(d)(7)(B)(iii), is located in an urban subregion, and is within the boundaries of a municipality with a population that exceeds 500,000.